- Sustainability-related change processes.

 After passing the course, the student should be able to

-- orient themselves among theories and analytical tools concerning systems complexity theory, systems thinking, and how to lead change processes
+- explain theories and analytical tools regarding complexity and leadership, systems thinking and how to lead change processes

 - identify complex sustainability-related problems and with limited information plan for co-creation processes

-- analyse limitations of traditional engineering methods when handling complex sustainability-related problems
+- analyze limitations of traditional engineering methods when dealing with complex sustainability-related problems

-- lead groups in complex situations in a critical, co-creative, and creative way both alone and in collaboration with others
+- lead groups in complex situations, in a critical, co-creative and creative way, both individually and in collaboration with others

 in order to

-- be able to understand, relate to, and lead sustainability-related change processes in a world that is characterised by increasing complexity and uncertainty, and take responsibility for their own learning.
+- be able to understand, relate to and lead sustainability-related change processes in a world characterized by increased complexity and uncertainty and take responsibility for their own learning.

 Literature and preparations